timdolenko/ci-introduction/README.md

 Most of it is self explanatory, everything else - just read docs if you wanna understand it.

-Please create `.gitignore` to avoid comitting build artifacts and cache:
+Please create `.gitignore` to avoid committing build artefacts and cache:

 ```
 Build